cristianciula/cristianciula/README.md

 - 👋 Hello!
 I’m @cristianciula, a passionate QA Engineer striving for excellence (_not to be confused with perfection_).
-- 👀 I’m interested in Manual Testing, Test Automation and delivering high quality products to users.
+- 👀 I’m interested in Manual Testing, Test Automation and delivering high quality products to users worldwide.
 - 🌱 I’m currently learning Java and undergoing a Test Automation course using Selenium Webdriver with Java.

 <!---